Matthew-Roman/Boolean-Evaluator-Calculator/README.md

-I'll be honest Mr. Ben I didn't get the calculations done, but atleast i was able to to do the binary conversions
+I'll be honest Mr. Ben I didn't get the calculations done, but atleast I got the truth table